tamago-labs/sui-mcp-client/README.md

 ## Work with Local Files

 When working with local files especially when using Sui CLI tools for smart contract development to create, build, and test a Move package on your machine—you’ll need to import an additional MCP server library of `filesystem` made by Claude team.

-And you need to add a configuration like below:
+Use with:

 ```
 "filesystem": {